michaelbragagnolo/EmbeddedProject/README.md

 ### PROJECT in two lines
 The presented work aims at providing interesting improvements to replay and memory-based approaches that store past data to alleviate catastrophic forgetting in the field of **Continual Learning**, by performing extensive experimental evaluation on the novel framework of **Generative Replay**.

 I propose an alternative approach to sequentially train NNs without referring to past data.
-In this generative replay framework in fact, the model retains previously acquired knowledge by training a deep generative model (VAE) to mimic past data to be paired with corresponding response from the past task solver to represent old tasks.
+In this generative replay framework in fact, the model retains previously acquired knowledge by training a deep generative model to mimic past data to be paired with corresponding response from the past task solver to represent old tasks.

 The model can be applied to **any** task as long as the trained generator reliably reproduces the input space.